Quantum and Damages Experts: Product Deficiency or Defective Project Performance Claims

 Quantification and recovery of damages is critical.

 When delay, acceleration, design changes, or other events cause capital cost overruns on a construction project, contractors try to recoup their expenses, and owners strive not to pay more than a project “should” cost.
 In addition to the financial problems that a facility’s increased capital cost cause, if an owner’s operating costs increase, then its business will be less profitable.
 A deficient product may also cause lost sales.
 Quantification and recovery of damages associated with increased capital costs, increased cost of production, and product deficiency are critical to a profitable business.

 Job cost reports and general accounting ledgers do not label product deficiency or defective project performance costs as “lost profits,” “damages due to defective work,” or “abnormal production equipment maintenance costs.”
 Cause-and-effect engineering and economic analyses determine the entitlement for recovery of these costs, basing the cause on facts and relevant data.
 Financial, accounting, and economic principles and methods form the basis for damages conclusions.

 Measuring damages involves quantifying the amount of money required to put a contractor, owner, or other party in as good a position as it would have been in had a contract been performed according to specifications, terms, and conditions.
 Our damages experts evaluate the impact of non-performance on project outcome and, sometimes, on an owner’s business profitability.
 Measurement of product deficiency and defective project performance damages is complex, requiring careful causation analysis from an engineering and construction perspective combined with elements of business operations, economics, and accounting.

 An Integrated Approach

 Product deficiency or defective project performance claims occur when events cause a process plant or manufacturing facility to be delayed in its completion, operate less profitably, or require abnormal maintenance costs.
-Our engineering and construction experts study the causes of delay to project completion and identify who is responsible.
+Our damages experts study the causes of delay to project completion and identify who is responsible.
 We can also determine if flawed production design resulted in a product that differs from specifications, and our financial experts examine the economic impacts of these problems.